NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-11-20-Effective-programing.md

 **Note:**
-At the end it had been an awesome experience reading the book, i have skipped through many sections so i personally suggest you to get your copy [today](https://www.amazon.com/Effective-Programming-More-Than-Writing-ebook/dp/B008HUMTO0?ie=UTF8&keywords=Effective%20programming&qid=1479779562&ref_=sr_1_1&sr=8-1).
+At the end, it had been an awesome experience reading the book, i have skipped through many sections of the book, so i personally suggest you to get your copy [today](https://www.amazon.com/Effective-Programming-More-Than-Writing-ebook/dp/B008HUMTO0?ie=UTF8&keywords=Effective%20programming&qid=1479779562&ref_=sr_1_1&sr=8-1).